akashchekka/hlfgql/README.md

 ```

-And in index.js these lines have to be added.
+And in index.js add these lines.

 ```js
 // in index.js